Forever (1921 film): Preservation

 A copy of the film was held until the 1970s by Wallace Reid's widow, Dorothy Davenport, who donated it for a proposed museum archive, but the film was lost by the Hollywood Museum.

 Currently, with no prints of Forever located in any film archives, it is considered a lost film.
-In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.
+In February 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.